Optimal transport maps, majorization, and log-subharmonic measures: Appendix

 we will use whichever one is convenient for the specific proof.
 The most robust proof technique (which works also on manifolds) is due to Hamilton \cite{hamilton1993matrix, MR4370325} based on deriving a partial differential equation for $M(t,x):=\nabla^2\log\Hheat_t\density(x)$, and then using the maximum principle.
 Standard computation (e.g. \cite[Proposition 2.11]{muller2006differential}) shows that

 where $L(M(t,x))$ is a \emph{linear} differential operator in $M(t,x)$.
 Below we will apply the maximum principle to $(t,x)\mapsto M(t,x)$ to deduce Proposition \ref{prop:OU_smooth_appendix}(1-3).

-Another proof technique, which is more probabilistic in nature, uses the specific from of the Ornstein-Uhlenbeck/heat semigroup in Euclidean space.
+Another proof technique, which is more probabilistic in nature, uses the specific form of the Ornstein-Uhlenbeck/heat semigroup in Euclidean space.
 Specifically, it is based on the following covariance identity

 where $\Cov\left[p_{z,s}\right]$ is the covariance matrix of the probability measure

 The identity \eqref{eq:cov_identity} is standard, e.g., \cite[Equation (3.2)]{MR4797372}, \cite[Equation (3.4)]{MR4748461}.\\